railwayapp/docs/src/pages/develop/services.md

 ## Starters

-Railway offers 40+ starters that are maintained by the community.
+Railway offers 40+ templates that are maintained by the community.
 A starter will clone a GitHub repo to your connected account and deploy the service(s) to your project.
+You can deploy a template within the canvas provided if there are no variables to configure, else you must use the new project flow.
 This is especially useful if you wanted to deploy common pieces of infrastructure like a DataDog Agent.

-This feature is in Beta and is actively being worked on.

 ## Empty Application Services